mantidproject/mantid/docs/source/techniques/ISISPowder-Tutorials.rst

 To focus the Si sample included in the ISIS data set we require the following parameters:

-- *do_absorb_corrections* - This will be covered in a later tutorial it determines whether to perform sample absorption corrections on instruments which support this correction.
+- *do_absorb_corrections* - This will be covered in a later tutorial.
+  It determines whether to perform sample absorption corrections on instruments which support this correction.
 For this tutorial please ensure it is set to *False*
 - *do_van_normalisation* - Determines whether to divide the data